-Prerequisite: Admission into the nursing program.
+Prerequisite: Admission to the LPN-Bridge program.

 This course facilitates the transition of the Licensed Practical Nurse to the role of Associate Degree Nurse and includes professional and legal/ethical issues.
 Concepts covered in the course include: nursing process, physical assessment, teaching-learning principles, group dynamics, cultural/ethnic issues, and critical thinking.
 Community health concepts will be introduced and previously learned nursing content addressed.